 - 1 package of raspberries, fresh or frozen (if frozen, add frozen) about a pint, or more if desired

 Preheat oven to 275°F.

-Arrange bread cubes on baking sheet.
-Bake until light golden and dry, about 10 minutes.
-Transfer baking sheet to rack; cool completely.
+Arrange bread cubes on two baking sheets.
+Bake until light golden and dry, about 10 minutes, stirring if necessary.
+Cool bread completely.
 Increase oven temperature to 350°F. An easy alternative is to prepare bread the night before, spread out on a tray and leave out or place in a cupboard to air dry.

-Prepare a water bath: Find a pan or roaster large enough to accommodate the pan the bread pudding will be baked in and bring a pot of water to a boil.
+Prepare a water bath: Find a pan or roaster large enough to accommodate the casserole the bread pudding will be baked in and bring a pot of water to a boil.
+Butter the casserole dish.

 Combine 3 cups whipping cream, 1 cup milk and 1/2 cup sugar in heavy large saucepan.
 Bring to simmer over medium heat, stirring until sugar dissolves.
 Remove from heat.
 Add 10 ounces white chocolate (about 1 3/4 cups) and stir until melted and smooth.
 Whisk yolks and eggs in large bowl to blend.
 Gradually whisk in warm chocolate mixture.

-Place bread cubes in 2-quart glass baking dish.
-Add half of chocolate mixture.
+Place bread cubes in a 2-quart glass baking dish.
+Add half of the chocolate mixture.
 Press bread cubes into chocolate mixture.
 Let stand 15 minutes.
-Gently mix in remaining chocolate mixture and fold in raspberries.
+Gently mix in remaining chocolate mixture and immediately fold in raspberries.
+Sprinkle with two tablespoons of sugar.
 Lightly spray or oil a piece of foil and cover dish tightly.